 Queen's Summer Engineering academy

-Do you know an aspiring engineer who is currently in grade 4, 5 or 6?
-Give them an introduction to the Queen’s Engineering experience with the Queen’s Summer Engineering Academy (QSEA) Junior.
+Do you know an aspiring engineer who is currently in grade 9, 10 or 11?
+Give them an introduction to the Queen’s Engineering experience with the Queen’s Summer Engineering Academy (QSEA) Senior.

-Throughout this course, participants will learn more about the following engineering disciplines offered by the Faculty of Engineering and Applied Science at Queen’s: Electrical and Computer Engineering, Civil Engineering, Chemical Engineering and Mechanical Engineering.
+Throughout this course, participants will learn more about the following engineering disciplines offered by the Faculty of Engineering and Applied Science at Queen’s: Chemical, Civil, Mining, Geological & Engineering Physics

 In addition to practicing safe handling of design tools participants will be exposed to a variety of educational technologies including: 3D design, simulated microcontrollers (Micro:bits & Arduino), Coding languages (block & script) and robotics.

-Throughout this course, participants will learn more about the following engineering disciplines offered by the Faculty of Engineering and Applied Science at Queen’s: Chemical, Electrical, and Mechanical Engineering
+Throughout this course, participants will learn more about the following engineering disciplines offered by the Faculty of Engineering and Applied Science at Queen’s: Mechanical, Mechatronics, Electrical, Computer & Applied Mathematics

 Frequently asked questions

 We want students to be comfortable during their full day of classes.
-Shorts and t-shirts are completely acceptable.
-We do ask that students wear closed-toe shoes for safety purpose, and ask students to abstain from bringing or wearing clothing items with inappropriate language or images.
+Residence option students leave for breakfast in the morning and do not return to their residence until the end of classes.
+We ask students to abstain from bringing or wearing clothing items with inappropriate language or images.